visibl-ai/sdxl-controlnets/README.md

 # SDXL ControlNet Pipeline

 This repository provides a script for running Stable Diffusion XL with multiple ControlNets (Canny, Depth) using the Hugging Face `diffusers` library.
+Uses a refiner at the end to tidy things up.

 ## Usage